kubevirt/containerized-data-importer/doc/datavolumes.md

       requests:
         storage: 1Gi
 ```

-With `storage`, you can request a specific size the same way as with `pvc`.
-When requesting a storage with the fileSystem volumeMode CDI
-takes into account the file system overhead and requests PVC big enough to fit an image and file system metadata.
-This logic is only applied for the DataVolume.spec.storage.

-The Storage API is also aware of a default virtualization storage class.
-A default virtualization storage class is defined as preferrable for VM workloads (certain combination of storage class parameters that benefit VMs) and is annotated with `storageclass.kubevirt.io/is-default-virt-class` set to `"true"`.
-For a DataVolume request that does not explicitly specify a storage class name, such a storage class takes precedence over the k8s default storage class.
+> [!WARNING]

-Lastly, it is worth mentioning that the detection and automation of  storage parameters can vary depending on the used `source`,
+> The detection and automation of storage parameters can vary depending on the `source`.
-for example, using [pvc](#pvc-source) allows to ommit the storage size, while for others is still mandatory.
-We encourage to check the docs for each individual source for more information.
+> For example, cloning a PVC ([PVC source](#pvc-source)) allows for the ommission of storage size,
+> otherwise mandatory.
+Make sure you read the docs for each individual source for more information.

 ### Block Volume Mode
-You can import, clone and upload a disk image to a raw block persistent volume, though,
+You can import, clone and upload a disk image to a raw block persistent volume, although
-Some CRIs need manual configuration to allow our rootless workload pods to utilize block devices, see [Configure CRI ownership from security context](block_cri_ownership_config.md).
+some CRIs need manual configuration to allow our rootless workload pods to utilize block devices, see [Configure CRI ownership from security context](block_cri_ownership_config.md).

 Block disk image operations are initiated by assigning the value 'Block' to the PVC volumeMode field in the DataVolume yaml.
 The following is an example to import disk image to a raw block volume: